-The current state of health care reform and next steps for employers
+Current state of health care reform and employer next steps

 This week brought a bevy of updates to the Republican Party’s health care reform battle, culminating Monday night in the possible death of the Better Care Reconciliation Act/American Health Care Act and Republicans’ hopes to repeal and replace the Affordable Care Act.
 However, tonight the bill might be saved in an emergency Republican meeting.
 Not unexpectedly, this dizzying cascade of continued changes has left employers wondering what to do now.